bwhtmn/RESTOperation/README.md

 RESTOperation
 =============

-A simple objective-C class for interacting with RESTful APIs
+A simple objective-C class for interacting with RESTful APIs.

+Requires asi-http-request.